yugabyte/yugabyte-db/docs/content/preview/admin/yb-admin.md

 * *master-addresses*: Comma-separated list of YB-Master hosts and ports.
 Default value is `localhost:7100`.
 * *namespace_name*: The namespace on which the DB stream ID is to be created.
 * `EXPLICIT`: Checkpointing type on the server.
-* *before_image_mode*: Record type indicating the server that the stream should send the before image too.
+* *before_image_mode*: Record type indicating the stream should include the before image.

 A successful operation of the above command returns a message with a DB stream ID: